ExploringLies/lies-have-short-legs/docs/index.md

 <a data-fancybox="gallery" href="images/statement_years_count_percentage_norm.png"><img src="images/statement_years_count_percentage_norm.png"></a>

+#### Answer: The top Lie year was 2012, and the Top Truth year was 2007!

 ### Top lying month is ...
 Let's find out during which months the number of false statements is the biggest.
 False statements include statements that are _false_, _pants-fire_, and _barely_true_.